 For the use of Crown-owned material, please refer to the National Archives website.

-Any enquiries regarding the material on this website should be addressed to firstname.lastname@example.org by email, or by letter to Ofcom, 2a Southwark Bridge Road, London SE1 9HA.
+Any enquiries regarding the material on this website should use this form, or be addressed by letter to Ofcom, 2a Southwark Bridge Road, London SE1 9HA.

 The Re-use of Public Sector Information Regulations 2015 provide an entitlement to re-use information made available by public sector bodies.
 They are designed to allow the public to make use of that information, where appropriate.